microsoft/WindowsAppSDK/specs/dynamicdependencies/sample-3.md

     wprintf(L"Managing muffins via %ls", packageFullName.get());

     // We don't need the package dependency definition anymore.
 We can continue using the package dependency
     // in the current process until we quit.
-To prevent others from using it we'll explicitly unpin the
+To prevent others from using it we'll explicitly delete the
     // package dependency.
 This prevents new MddAddPackageDependency calls from succeeding.
     MddDeletePackageDependency(packageDependencyId.get());